Krishnamurti's Total Freedom

 “Dried dung”, he answered.

+That is the answer of a man who has crossed the river.
 Whether it’s the Buddha or the Path, for someone who has transcended, all questions and answers dissolve into silence.
 And therefore, “Dried dung” is as good an answer as no answer.